• Work

 There’s a lot of work that goes into CES before the show's official start, and many grueling hours once you hit the floor.
 But after many years of attending this show, there’s truly nothing quite like it.

 CES showcases new and revolutionary technology.
 It’s where tech trends for the year ahead begin.
-It is the one place where the world comes to display the latest innovations, and not just in areas like home entertainment, smart home gadgets, and automotive tech.
+It is the one place where the world comes to display the latest innovations, and not just in areas near and dear to me, such as home entertainment, smart home gadgets, and automotive tech.

 As both a marketer and as someone who loves technology, there’s a lot to absorb.
 Take plenty of pictures.
 Bring a pocket notebook to take notes.
 Be sure to capture interesting things you see, even if they aren't directly related to your primary focus.